Mckinleyfaustin/BringTheTech/README.md

 # Welcome to BringTheTech

-BTT is a store front allowing you to find electronic devices or parts, add to your cart and buy them whenever you want.
+BTT is a store front allowing you to find electronic devices and parts to add to your cart for purchase.
 ![Screen Shot 2022-08-14 at 1 14 20 PM](https://user-images.githubusercontent.com/101281767/184547961-9ecf5a83-c467-4fe2-b80c-ed6231be3ef4.png)